 CDKTF Architecture & Synthesis

 The CDKTF architecture relies on a jsii-based translation layer that converts Python 3.9+ typed constructs into Terraform-compatible HCL JSON.
 Mapping imperative Python logic to declarative infrastructure graphs requires strict adherence to the CDKTF Workflows & Terraform Synthesis lifecycle.
-The synthesis phase executes a directed acyclic graph (DAG) traversal.
-This resolves resource dependencies before emitting cdk.tf.json artifacts.
+The synthesis phase executes a directed acyclic graph (DAG) traversal that resolves resource dependencies before emitting cdk.tf.json artifacts.

 1. Architectural Foundations & Synthesis Pipeline